maxrt101/labs/README.md

  - `--debug` - Flask debug mode

 ### Config file
 Configuration info is stored in config file.
 Default config file is `server.cfg`.
 The syntax for property is `KEY=VALUE`.
-You can override the config with `-c` flag.
+You can override the config file with `-c` flag.
-`--host` and `--port` flags override config props.
+`--host` and `--port` flags override `HOST` and `PORT` config props.
 Important notice: config parser DOESN'T ignore spaces.
 Every space will be considered as a part of key or value.
 Config should contain such properties:
  - `USER` - MySQL user name
  - `PASS` - MySQL user password
  - `DB_SERVER` - MySQL server name